krazyjakee/nodot/README.md

 - FootStepSounds - A node to manage and play footstep sounds
 - EngineSound - A node to manage and play motor engine sounds

-### Utilities
+## Autoload Scripts

-- SaveGame - A node to save and load game data
+- SaveManager - A node to save and load game data
+- PlayerManager - A node to manage player data
+- WindowManager - A node to manage the game window
+- NetworkManager - A simple network manager for multiplayer games
-- StateMachine - A node to create a simple state machine
+- SceneManager - A node to manage scene loading